TakumiOtagaki/PseudoknotVisualizer/README.md

 ls bin
 ```

-After the installation of rnaview, your `~/.bashrc` should contain these two lines.
+After the installation of RNAView, your `~/.bashrc` should contain these two lines.
 ```~/.bashrc
-# ------------ rnaview setting ---------------
+# ------------ RNAView setting ---------------
-export PATH=$PATH:/path/to/rnaview/bin
+export PATH=$PATH:/path/to/RNAView/bin
-export RNAVIEW=/path/to/rnaview/
+export RNAVIEW=/path/to/RNAView/
 ```